Homemaking Can be More Than a Dream

 - Have a garden or chickens: Raising your own food or chickens is a great way that Aaron and I cut costs on our grocery bill.
 It is much cheaper to buy seeds than it is to buy produce.
 Raising chickens is actually not that expensive and you get fresh eggs or meat from them.

 So you’ve cut back on expenses but you’re still coming up a little short.
 There are plenty of ways you can make money from home.
 And thanks to the internet it’s even easier than it was 15 years ago when I was looking for ways to do it.
-There are now many legitimate companies online that are looking for people to fill jobs.
+There are now many legitimate companies that provide stay at home job opportunities.
 Or maybe you want to be your own boss?
 Here are some resources for working from home.

 Virtual Assistant Jobs